USA: Reject Dangerous Amendments & Support Animal-Protection Measures in the 2018 Farm Bill

 The Farm Bill must also protect the ability of the National Organic Standards Board (NOSB) to make recommendations, such as animal welfare improvements, for our nation’s organic farms.
 Consumers expect higher welfare for animals raised under the USDA Organic label, and the NOSB has consistently recommended changes to meet these expectations.
 However, Big Ag has been floating proposals to take over this board, curtail its power, and halt any progress for higher animal welfare.

 What You Can Do

 Your voice is critical to ensuring that the language in the Farm Bill reflects humane values, so please speak up today!

-Please use the email below to contact your senators and ask them to support the PAWS Act and oppose the King Provision and any changes to the National Organic Standards Board.
-Don’t forget to customize the message below and tell your senators why protecting farm animals is important to you!
+Please use the email below to contact your member of Congress and ask them to support the PAWS and PACE Acts and oppose the King Provision and any changes to the National Organic Standards Board.
+Don’t forget to customize the message below and tell your legislator why protecting animals is important to you!

 If you’re willing to take your advocacy a step further, please email us at email@example.com to take a more active role in ensuring that the Farm Bill protects animal welfare.
 Be sure to include your name and mailing address in the body of the email!